One day at a time.

 Feel the anger, jitteriness, distraction, anxiety, and every other imaginable match of willpower versus discomfort.

-The addict only sees within that slowly ticking clock a lifetime’s worth of feverish struggle ahead.
+The addict only sees in that slowly ticking clock a lifetime’s worth of feverish struggle ahead.

 It’s taken me a long time to actually start to grasp what I’ve been saying here all along: that if you focus on going public with your real experience, you see your values; then your addictions and limitations basically take care of themselves.